leerob/facebook-data-analyzer/README.md

 # Facebook Data Analyzer

+> Update December 2018: Unfortunately, Facebook has completed changed the format of their data export making this script no longer work.
+PRs are welcome if anyone would like to try and update it to match the new output format.

 - "Which year was I the most active?"
 - "Who has commented on my pictures the most?"
 - "How many songs have I streamed?"